-South Florida Water Management District (\$46,757,302)
+South Florida Water Management District (\$34,671,102)

-The South Florida Water Management District (SFWMD) is the local sponsor for the majority of the over 50 projects included in the CERP.
-Planning, design, and construction are currently underway on many of these projects.
-In particular, the Indian River Lagoon South C-44 Reservoir and STA Projects and Picayune Strand Restoration Project are currently under construction.
+The South Florida Water Management District (SFWMD) is the local sponsor for the majority of the 68 projects included in the CERP.
+Planning, design, and construction are currently underway on some of these projects.
+While some projects are in the planning and design phase, others such as the Indian River Lagoon South C-44 Reservoir and STA Project and Picayune Strand Restoration Project are currently under construction.